-We usually use MechDesigner to design and analyze cams, motions and mechanisms.
+We usually use MechDesigner to design and analyze cams, motions, mechanisms, and multi-axis machines.

 However, it is also possible to use the Constraint-Based Sketch-Editor in MechDesigner for Mechanism Synthesis†

-Thus, we have prepared these topics to give a few 'classic' mechanism synthesis techniques.
+Thus, we have prepared these topics to explain the classic mechanism synthesis techniques.

 † Mechanism Synthesis is also called Kinematic Synthesis, or Linkage Synthesis.